-I've recently returned from a trip to Malaysia where I tasted some delicious street food and experienced some new and exciting flavours, as well as broadening my mind: lots to be gleaned: about food, culture, myself ... both good and bad, that's the beauty of travel, it can shock and delight in equal measure but it is never boring.
+As a chef, running a catering business in Bristol, I love travelling for inspiration for new recipes.
+I've recently returned from a trip to Malaysia where I tasted some delicious street food, plant-based dishes and experienced some new and exciting flavours, as well as broadening my mind: lots to be gleaned: about food, culture, myself ... both good and bad, that's the beauty of travel, it can shock and delight in equal measure but it is never boring.

 One of the places I visited was a Chinese owned nutmeg farm where I learnt a lot of interesting facts about this underrated spice, and myself.
 I don't really consider myself a raving feminist but I was surprised at how strongly I felt when I saw women in Malaysia completely covered from head to toe - even in the swimming pool!
 Enter the nutmeg: Basically, nutmeg is all about girl power and superiority, which quite frankly, is refreshing in a country where some women still enter their own house via a back door to the kitchen while the resident male has his own entrance at the front.
 I digress.

 Nutmeg trees are both male and female, the female has one seed, the male has two, naturally.
 A nutmeg tree takes 5 years to flower and only then do you know if it is male or female.
 But here is the best part: the female tree is superior because it produces better fruit than the male.
 And it gets even better: females are self-perpetuating and don’t need males - amazing.